-In 2013, Enel posted revenues of around 80.5 billion euros, EBITDA of, approximately, 17 billion euros and net ordinary income of around 3.5 billion euros.
-As of December 31st, 2013, the Group has more than 71,000 employees and operates a wide range of hydroelectric, thermoelectric, nuclear, geothermal, wind, solar and other renewable power plants.
-Over 42% of the power generated by Enel last year was carbon free.
+In 2013, Enel posted revenues of around 80.5 billion euros, EBITDA of, approximately, 17 billion euros and net ordinary income of around 3.1 billion euros.
+As of March 31st, 2014, the Group has around 70,000 employees and operates a wide range of hydroelectric, thermoelectric, nuclear, geothermal, wind, solar and other renewable power plants.
+Over 46% of the power generated by Enel last year was carbon free.

 Enel is strongly committed to renewable energy sources and to the research and development of new environmentally friendly technologies.
 Enel Green Power [EGP] is the Group’s publicly listed Company dedicated to the growth and management of power generation from renewable energy, operating approximately 8.9 GW of net installed capacity relying on hydro, wind, geothermal, solar, biomass and co-generation sources in Europe and the Americas.

 Enel is the first utility in the world to replace the traditional electromechanical meters with smart meters that make it possible to measure consumption in real time and manage contractual relationships remotely.
 Today, around 32 million Italian retail customers are equipped with smart meters installed by Enel.
 Enel is further deploying an additional 13 million smart meters to its customer base in Spain.
 This innovative tool is key to the development of smart grids, smart cities and electric mobility.